Subject Matter Expert:

 To establish and define the University’s requirements and expectations with respect to masking, social distancing, surveillance testing, contact tracing, gatherings and other measures intended to reduce the risk of spreading the COVID-19 virus within the University community.

-This policy is applicable on all University campuses.
+This policy is applicable to all employees and students on and visitors to all University campuses.
 This policy does not apply to Penn College of Technology or to Penn State Health and its subsidiaries, each of which has its own applicable policies.
-Faculty, staff and students of the Penn State College of Medicine may also be required to abide by policies and practices mandated by Penn State Health.
+Employees and students of, and visitors to the Penn State College of Medicine may also be required to abide by policies and practices mandated by Penn State Health.

 - Definitions.
 For purposes of this Policy, the following defined terms shall have the meanings set forth below.